deadronos/t3fractal/memory/tasks/TASK002-setup-zustand-game-state.md

 ### 2025-10-11

 - Implemented basic resource counters and core actions (collect/spend).
 Marked subtasks 2.2 and 2.5 as In Progress to reflect active implementation.

+### 2025-10-12

+- Next: add persistence middleware (localStorage) and migrate in-page state to the Zustand store; align save/load work to TASK008.